Tornadoes of 2012: June 12 (Europe)

-June 23–26
+June 23–26 (Tropical Storm Debby)

 Several tornadoes were spawned from the outer bands of Tropical Storm Debby in the Florida peninsula.
-On the afternoon of June 23, at least one tornado touched down in Naples, Florida with significant damage reported.
+On the afternoon of June 23, at least one tornado touched down in Naples, Florida, with significant damage reported.
 Further tornadoes touched down starting in the morning of June 24 and continuing through the day across several regions of Florida.
 One person was killed in Venus from an EF0 tornado there that damaged numerous houses.
 At least 18 tornadoes were confirmed over the two-day period in Florida.
 The 10 tornadoes (all EF0) in South Florida was the region's largest tornado outbreak in over 50 years.

 July

-There were 24 tornadoes reported in the U.S. in July, however 35 were confirmed.

 July 14 (Poland)

 Three tornadoes impacted the Pomerania region of Poland on July 14, two of which were strong and caused significant damage.
 The first was a large F3 stovepipe tornado that struck Barlewiczki, heavily damaging or destroying homes, barns, and businesses, downing many trees and power poles, tossing farm implements, and injuring several people before dissipating.
 A total of 22 buildings were damaged or destroyed by the Barlewiczki tornado, which was caught on video and photographed by numerous local residents.
-A second F3 tornado impacted the Wycinki area, completely flattening a massive swath of trees in the Bory Tucholskie National Park and damaging or destroying multiple homes.
+A second, this time a multi-vortex F3 tornado impacted the Wycinki area, completely flattening a massive swath of trees in the Bory Tucholskie National Park and damaging or destroying multiple homes.
 A 60-year-old man was killed in the complete destruction of his summer home near Wycinki, and multiple other people were injured along the path.
 This included a family of three that sustained injuries after a large tree crushed their home.
+In the latter stages, the tornado shrunk in size into a classic cone, eventually sidewinding before dissapation.
 The final tornado was an F1 that caused roof damage in Bagienica.